DistributedObjectProtocol/web/docs/guide/javascript/connecting-nodes.md

 const getServerEndPoints = server.open(ws.send)
 ```

 `open` returns the function that is been passed as second argument in the other side.
-Then when we run it, we will get what it should.
+If we run it, we will get what it should.

 ```js
 const { login, register } = await getServerEndPoints()